 Annually, more than 200,000 children, visit emergency rooms due to playground-related injuries.
 Of those injuries, the vast majority (79%) are fall-related and account for 90% of the most severe playground injuries states BrainLine, a national multimedia project offering information and resources about preventing, treating, and living with TBI (Traumatic Brain Injury).
-TBI is one of numerous severe injuries, i.e. fractures, internal injuries, concussions, dislocations and amputations that take place on playgrounds.
-Although 76% of all injuries occur on public playgrounds, 23% of injuries occur on home playground equipment.
-Monkey bars and climbing equipment, responsible for 40% of playground injuries, are considered so dangerous that experts recommend removing the equipment from playground areas.
+TBI is just one of the numerous and severe injuries that occur on playgrounds.
+Other injuries sustained on playgrounds are fractures, internal injuries, concussions, dislocations, and amputations.
+Although the majority (76%) of all injuries occur on public playgrounds, 23% occur on home playground equipment.
+Monkey bars and climbing equipment contribute to 40% of playground injuries.
+Experts recommend removing this equipment from playground areas because its dangerous.

-Children not only experience severe injuries but also die playing on playgrounds.
-Each year, approximately 8 children die from playground equipment.
-Falls and head injuries account for the majority of playground-related injuries and fatalities, but the primary cause (58%) is strangulation.
-Strangulation occurs when a child's clothing or drawstrings are caught on the equipment.
-Although playground-related injuries are preventable, they still occur due to the lack of or improper supervision -- a major contributor (45%) of playground-related injuries according to Safe Kids Worldwide.
+Children not only experience severe injuries but also die playing on playground equipment; fifteen children die, annually, from playground equipment.
+Falls and head injuries account for the majority of playground-related injuries and fatalities, but the primary cause (58%) is strangulation from clothing.
+Strangulation occurs when a child's clothing, drawstrings, rope, or jewelry are caught on the equipment.
+Although playground-related injuries are preventable, they still occur due to the lack of or improper supervision -- a major contributor (45%) of playground-related injuries states Safe Kids Worldwide.

-National Playground Safety Week begins April 22nd - April 26th; an event sponsored by the National Program for Playground Safety (NPPS).
+National Playground Safety Week begins April 25th - April 29th; sponsored by the National Program for Playground Safety (NPPS).
 This annual event is a reminder to parents, grandparents, caregivers, teachers, camp counselors, and others to focus on children's outdoor play environments due to children being vulnerable to playground-related injuries and fatalities.
-To keep your child safe on the playground start by implementing the S.A.F.E Factors and Adult & Kid Safety Checklists to properly maintain a safe playground atmosphere:
+To keep your child safe, on the playground, start by implementing the S.A.F.E Factors and Adult & Kid Safety Checklists to properly maintain a safe playground atmosphere: